Cataphract: Etymology

 Close combat between soldiers in cataphract.
-Orlat plaques, 1st century BCE.
+Orlat plaques, 1st century BC.

 Saka/Kangju cataphract armour with neck-guard.
-1st century BCE.
+1st century BC.
 Khalchayan.
 Museum of Arts of Uzbekistan, nb 40.

 The origin of the word is Greek. Κατάφρακτος (kataphraktos, cataphraktos, cataphractos, or katafraktos) is composed of the Greek root words, κατά, a preposition, and φρακτός ("covered, protected"), which is interpreted along the lines of "fully armoured" or "closed from all sides".
 The term first appears substantively in Latin, in the writings of Lucius Cornelius Sisenna: "loricatos, quos cataphractos vocant", meaning "the armoured, whom they call cataphract".

 There appears to be some confusion about the term in the late Roman period, as armoured cavalrymen of any sort that were traditionally referred to as Equites in the Republican period later became exclusively designated as "cataphracts".
 Vegetius, writing in the fourth century, described armour of any sort as "cataphracts" – which at the time of writing would have been either lorica segmentata or lorica hamata.
 Ammianus Marcellinus, Roman soldier and historian of the fourth century, mentions the "cataphracti equites (quos clibanarios dictitant)" – the "cataphract cavalry which they regularly call clibanarii" (implying that clibanarii is a foreign term, not used in Classical Latin).

 Clibanarii is a Latin word for "mail-clad riders", itself a derivative of the Greek κλιβανοφόροι (klibanophoroi), meaning "camp oven bearers" from the Greek word κλίβανος, meaning "camp oven" or "metallic furnace"; the word has also been tentatively linked to the Persian word for a warrior, grivpan.
 However, it appears with more frequency in Latin sources than in Greek throughout antiquity.
 A twofold origin of the Greek term has been proposed: either that it was a humorous reference to the heavily armoured cataphracts as men encased in armour who would heat up very quickly much like in an oven; or that it was further derived from the Old Persian word *griwbanar (or *grivpanvar), itself composed of the Iranian roots griva-pana-bara, which translates into "neck-guard wearer".